Nancy-Kolaski/Nancy-Kolaski.github.io/project3.md

 ## **Introduction:**
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
 Facing stiff competition from streaming services such as Netflix and Amazon Prime, the Rockbuster Stealth management team is planning to use its existing movie licenses to launch an online video rental services in order to stay competitive.
 This was a mock company created for CareerFoundry analytic students.

-This was an CareerFoundry assignment with the project breif outline included <a href="https://github.com/Nancy-Kolaski/Nancy-Kolaski.github.io/blob/main/assets/Project%20Briefs/A3_Data_Project_Brief  copy.pdf" target="_blank">here</a>.
+This was an CareerFoundry assignment with the project brief outline included <a href="https://github.com/Nancy-Kolaski/Nancy-Kolaski.github.io/blob/main/assets/Project%20Briefs/A3_Data_Project_Brief  copy.pdf" target="_blank">here</a>.

 ## **Goal:**
 Assist the Rockbuster Stealth business intelligence department, via SQL queries, in preparation for their 2020 market strategies, providing data-driven insights for a redefined approach for sales improvement.

 ## Key Questions & Objective
-The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
+The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers to use for their 2020 company strategy.
 Here are the main questions they’d like to answer:

 ● Which movies contributed the most/least to revenue gain?